 - Anaphylactic shock: Unconsciousness, respiratory arrest – call emergency services immediately!

-First aid for severe reactions: Lay the victim down, elevate their legs, and if unconscious, place them in the recovery position.
-Use an adrenaline auto-injector if available.
+First aid for severe reactions: Lay the affected person down, elevate legs, if unconscious, place in the recovery position.
+Use an adrenaline autoinjector if available.

-If warm, intensely reddened areas develop around the sting site after 24-48 hours, or if pus even oozes, bacteria have likely colonized the area.
-Home remedies are no longer sufficient in this case; antibiotic treatment is necessary.
-For supportive care of irritated or inflamed skin, we recommend a propolis ointment with Manuka honey , which is traditionally used to regenerate and soothe the skin.
+If warm, strongly reddened areas develop around the sting site after 24-48 hours, or if pus emerges, bacteria have probably settled.
+Home remedies are then no longer sufficient – antibiotic treatment is necessary.
+For supportive care of irritated or inflamed skin, a propolis ointment with Manuka honey is recommended, traditionally used for skin regeneration and soothing.

-"In my family, we learned: Natural medicine is powerful, but it has its limits.
-My grandmother always sent us to the doctor if her home remedies didn't improve after two days.
-I still follow this wisdom today." – Jiri Studnicky
+"In my family, we learned: naturopathy is powerful, but it has its limits.
+My grandmother always sent us to the doctor if her home remedies didn't bring improvement after two days.
+I follow this wisdom to this day." – Jiri Studnicky

-Children under two years of age often react more violently to insect bites.
-Their thin skin allows more insect venom to penetrate, and their immune systems are not yet fully developed.
+Children under two years often react more severely to insect bites.
+Their thin skin allows more insect venom to penetrate, and their immune system is not yet fully developed.

-Safe for small children: Cooling with wet wipes, diluted aloe vera gel, and mechanical protection with clothing.
-Avoid essential oils and alcohol-based tinctures.
+Safe for toddlers: Cooling with damp cloths, diluted aloe vera gel, mechanical protection with clothing.
+Avoid essential oils and alcohol-containing tinctures.

-Pregnant women should be especially careful when using insect repellent and insect treatment.
-DEET is permitted in low concentrations, but many essential oils are not.
-Home remedies such as quark wraps and ice packs are generally safe.
+Pregnant women should be particularly careful with insect protection and treatment.
+DEET is allowed in low concentrations, but many essential oils are not.
+Home remedies like quark compresses and cooling are usually harmless.

-Wasp or bee stings in the mouth, throat, or tongue can cause swelling and block the airways—even without an allergic reaction.
-There's no time for home remedies here:
+Wasp or bee stings in the mouth, throat, or tongue can block the airways due to swelling – even without an allergic reaction.
+There is no time for home remedies here:

 - Cool compresses around the neck

-- In case of shortness of breath: Prepare mouth-to-mouth resuscitation
+- In case of shortness of breath: prepare for mouth-to-mouth resuscitation

-Home remedies for insect bites certainly have their place – if you know their benefits and limitations.
-The combination of time-honored traditions and modern knowledge offers the best approach for the whole family.
+Home remedies for insect bites certainly have their place – if one knows their possibilities and limitations.
+The combination of proven traditions and modern knowledge offers the best approach for the whole family.

-The golden rule: Home remedies for normal bites and immediate relief, professional help in case of complications or lack of improvement after 48 hours.
+The Golden Rule: Home remedies for normal stings and immediate relief, professional help for complications or lack of improvement after 48 hours.

-As someone who values both my grandmother's traditional home remedies and modern plant science, I see the ideal approach in a smart combination: vinegar and onion for first aid, high-quality natural care products for aftercare, and, if necessary, modern medical devices.
-Especially after an insect bite, a gentle treatment with organic skin oil made from jojoba, almond, and olive oil can help intensively soothe and regenerate the skin.
+As someone who appreciates both his grandmother's home remedy tradition and modern plant science, I see the ideal path in intelligent combination: vinegar and onion for first aid, high-quality natural care products for aftercare, and modern medical products when needed.
+Especially after an insect bite, gentle care with organic skin oil from jojoba, almond, and olive oil can help intensely soothe and regenerate the skin.

-At H4H Naturals, we develop our soothing skincare products according to this philosophy: traditional plant knowledge, modern extraction, and dermatological testing for sensitive skin.
-This results in products that are good for both your skin and our planet.
-Those interested in natural solutions for skin problems can find more tips and background information in our article on natural skincare .
+At H4H Naturals, we develop our soothing skincare products precisely according to this philosophy: traditional plant knowledge, modern extraction, and dermatological testing for sensitive skin.
+This creates products that benefit both your skin and our planet.
+Those interested in natural solutions for skin problems can find further tips and background information in our article on natural skincare.

-Our contribution to you and the environment: Every purchase of our sustainable skincare products supports the 1% for the Planet program.
-Together, we can preserve natural healing power while protecting the nature that gives us these precious plants.
+Our Contribution to You and the Environment: Every purchase of our sustainable skincare products supports the 1% for the Planet program.
+Together, we can preserve natural healing power and at the same time protect the nature that provides us with these valuable plants.

-Remember: The best treatment is still prevention.
-With thoughtful protection, whether through clothing, natural repellents, or modern active ingredients, most unpleasant encounters with insects can be avoided.
-And if a bite does occur, you now have the knowledge to respond appropriately and safely.
-You can also find more comprehensive information and current recommendations on home remedies for insect bites at NetDoktor .
+Remember: the best treatment is still prevention.
+With thoughtful protection, be it through clothing, natural repellents, or modern active ingredients, most unpleasant encounters with insects can be avoided.
+And if a sting does occur, you now have the knowledge to react appropriately and safely.
+Further comprehensive information and current recommendations on insect bite home remedies can also be found at NetDoktor.

 Frequently Asked Questions